From Hobby Gardeners....

 Meet the Chilli People

-Steve, Heather, Martin and Kaz, the owners/directors who still spend a lot of time getting their hands dirty and growing chillies as well as doing all the regular office stuff......but still enjoying the views on their very own chilli farm!
+Steve, Heather, Martin and Kaz, the owners/directors who still spend time getting their hands dirty and growing chillies as well as doing all the regular office stuff......but still enjoying the views on their very own chilli farm!

 In the chilli kitchen we have Dave our savoury Chilli Chef and Lucy and Elsa our sweet Chilli Chocolatiers.

-In the office we have Jayne and Ben answering your calls, taking orders and making sure everyone gets their Chilli Goodies on time and in one piece!
+In the office we have Ben and Corrina answering your calls, taking orders and making sure everyone gets their Chilli Goodies on time and in one piece!

 In the warehouse we have Andy moving and shaking in the labelling and storage area.

-Outside we have Sally and Patrick nurturing the chilli plants, digging, weeding, feeding and hand picking the chilli fruits.
+Outside we have Sally and Phil nurturing the chilli plants, digging, weeding, feeding and hand picking the chilli fruits.

 If you are in the area, please pop in and say hello!